hashicorp/hcp-terraform-operator/README.md

 If you come across articles, videos, how-tos, or any other resources that could assist individuals in adopting and utilizing the operator with greater efficiency, kindly inform us by initiating a [pull request](https://github.com/hashicorp/terraform-cloud-operator/pulls) and placing a link within this designated section.

 Your participation matters.
 Thank you for being a part of our community! :raised_hands:

-## Operator Options

-Global options:

-- `sync-period` -- the minimum frequency at which watched resources are reconciled.
-Format: 5s, 1m, etc. Default: `5m`.
-- `namespace` -- Namespace to watch.
-Default: `watch all namespaces`.

-`AgentPool` controller has the following options:

-- `agent-pool-workers` -- the number of the Agent Pool controller workers.
-Default: `1`.

-`Module` controller has the following options:

-- `module-workers` -- the number of the Module controller workers.
-Default: `1`.

-`Workspace` controller has the following options:

-- `workspace-workers` -- the number of the Workspace controller workers.
-Default: `1`.

-In order to change the default values of the options, use the corresponding Helm chart value.

 ## Troubleshooting